flusio/flus.fr/README.md

 ## Setup the development environment

 The development environment is managed with Docker and PHP in CLI mode.
-It requires PHP 7.4 or 8.0 to work properly.
+It requires PHP 8.2 to work properly.

 You’ll also need an account on [Stripe](https://stripe.com/).